 As a product manager, I know that even small friction points cause users to drop off.
 An unclear onboarding flow, slow screen transitions, or a buried key feature can mean the difference between retention and churn.
 Users expect instant value.
 If they don’t get it, they leave.

 So how do you ensure your app is intuitive, engaging, and built for long-term success?
 It starts with understanding user behavior, improving performance, and delivering a seamless experience.
-My team at Userpilot has helped countless product teams enhance their mobile UX without compromising performance.
+My team has helped countless product teams enhance their mobile UX without compromising performance.

 In this blog, I’ll break down five mobile app optimization strategies that will help you.
 These strategies will help reduce churn, improve engagement, and maximize retention.